bhowmikp/AWS-certification-notes/associateArchitect/architectAssociate.md

     - both allow how ec2 instance as part of asg is launched
     - launch config: old. must be recreated every time
     - launch template: new. can have multiple versions. create parameter subsets (partial configuration for re-use and inheritance).
 Provision using both On-Demend and Spot instances (or a mix)

+## RDS, Aurora, ElastiCache

+- Relational Database Service (RDS): managed DB service
+    - DB Engines managed: Postgres, MySQL, mariaDb, Oracle, Microsoft SQL server, Aurora (AWS Proprietary database)
+    - there are continuous backups and restore to specific timestamp
+        - automatically enabled
+        - daily backup of database
+        - transaction logs are backed up by RDS every 5 minutes
+        - 7 day retention but can be increased to 35
+        - snapshots: retention ob backup for as long as you want.
+Manually triggered by the user
+    - autoscaling: helps you increase storage dynamically
+        - have to set Maximum Storage Threshold (maximum limit for DB storage)
+- Read Replica vs Multi AZ
+    - Read Replicas: help scale reads. up to 5 read replicas within az, cross az, or cross region.
+Replication is async so reads are eventually consistent.
+Replicas can be promoted to their own DB
+        - For RDS Read Replicas within the same region, dont need to pay network cost.
+For example: us-east-1a to us-east-1b no cost
+    - Multi AZ: sync replication.
+Increase availability.
+Failover in case of loss of AZ, loss of network.
+Not used fot scaling.
+Standby database is just for failover, no one can read or write to it till failover occurs.
+        - going from single to multi az requires no downtime.
+Snapshot taken of first db and is used to restore standby db.
+Sync replication is then established between the two databases
+- RDS Security
+    - At rest encryption: possibility to encrypt the master and read replicas with AWS KMS - AES-256 encryption
+        - encryption has to be defined at launch time
+        - if the master is not encrypted, the read replicas cannot be encrypted
+    - In flight encryption: SSL certificates to encrypt data to RDS in flight
+    - Encrypting RDS backups: snapshots of unencrypted RDS databases are un-encrypted.
+So in order to encrypt an uncrypted database copy a snapshot into an encrypted one
+- AWS Aurora: proprietary technology from AWS.
+Postgres and MySQL are both supported as AuroraDB.
+It is cloud optimized and faster thatn mySQL and Postgres.
+Storage automatically grows in increments, upto 128 TB.Aurora can have 15 replicas.
+Failover is instantaneous.
+    - one aurora instance takes writes (master) + ASG for 15 read replicas.
+There is a reader endpoint where the client can connect to
+    - support for cross region replication
+- Aurora serverless: automated database instantiation and auto-scaling based on actual usage
+    - good for infrequent, intermittent or unpredictable workloads
+    - no capacity planning needed
+    - pay per second, can be more cost-effective
+- Aurora Multi-Master: every node does Read and Writes.
+This is for immediate failover of the write node
+- Aurora cross region read replicas: useful for disaster recovery.
+Simple to put in place
+- Aurora global database (recommended): 1 primary region for (read/write). upto 5 secondary (read only) regions, replication lag is less than 1 second.
+Upto 16 replicas per secondary region.
+Helps decreasing latency
+- Aurora machine learning: enables you to add ML based predictions to applications via SQL.
+Use cases: fraud detection, ads targeting, sentiment analysis, product recommendations
+- Elasticache: managed Redis or Memcached
+    - caches are in-memory databases with really high performance, low latency
+    - helps reduce load off of databases for read intensive workloads
+- Redis vs Memcached
+    - Redis: multi az auto failover, read replicas to scale reads and have high availability.
+Backup and restore features
+        - Redis sorted sets: guarantee both uniqueness and element ordering
+    - Memcached: multi-node for partitioning of data (sharding), no high availability (replication).
+Non persistent.
+No backup and restore
+- Patterns for Elasticache
+    - Lazy loading: all the read data is cached, data can become stale in cache
+    - Write through: adds or update data in the cache when written to a DB (no stale data)
+    - session store: store temporary session data in a cache (using TTL features)